aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to SXC or Online App" h2="Export OTT to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include OTT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

+The OTT to SXC conversion process can be completed in two simple steps.
+Firstly, Aspose.Words for .NET can be used to export OTT to HTML.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides a range of features for manipulating and converting documents, including the ability to export OTT to HTML.

+Once the OTT document has been exported to HTML, Aspose.Cells for .NET can be used to convert the HTML to SXC.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides a range of features for manipulating and converting spreadsheets, including the ability to convert HTML to SXC.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+By using Aspose.Total for .NET, developers can easily include OTT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides a range of features for manipulating and converting documents and spreadsheets, including the ability to export OTT to HTML and convert HTML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}